Try out popular cookbook creator Maida Heatter’s Chocolate Mousse Torte recipe

 Bengal health facility protests unfold, police use water cannons, tear fuel to disperse crowds

-Cyclone Vayu adjustments route in a single day, gained’t make landfall in Gujarat
+Cyclone Vayu adjustments route in a single day, n’t make landfall in Gujarat

 Ranbir Kapoor, Alia Bhatt and Nagarjuna sell Brahmastra in Banaras